ibm-cloud-docs/cis/custom-page.md

 CIS errors
 * 502, 504, and CF 52X errors
 * 10XX errors
-* Errors related to `Serve Stale Content`
+* Errors that are related to `Serve Stale Content`

 500, 501, 503, and 505 responses do not trigger custom error pages to avoid breaking specific API endpoints and other web applications.
-Custom error pages should be reserved for cases where the origin server cannot return a response for the request (520-526 errors).
+Reserve custom error pages for cases where the origin server cannot return a response for the request (520-526 errors).
 {: note}

 ## Custom error template
 {: #custom-error-template}

 The following example is a basic custom error template.
-When creating your custom error templates, note that the maximum page size is 1.5 MB and the page cannot be blank.
-Additionally, all external resources are inlined using base64 encoding, making them approximately 50% larger when published.
+When you are creating your custom error templates, the maximum page size is 1.5 MB, and the page cannot be blank.
+Additionally, all external resources are inlined with Base64 encoding, making them approximately 50% larger when published.

 ```sh
 <html>